hpique/SwiftSingleton/README.md

 }
 ```

-This is an alternative construct that also works for earlier versions of Swift (1.0+).
+Here we are using the static constant of a nested struct as a class constant.
+This is a workaround for the lack of static class constants in Swift 1.1 and earlier, and still works as a workaround for the lack of static constants and variables in functions.

 ### Approach C: dispatch_once